Health

 5. Journal

 The act of physically writing about your feelings and experiences is an excellent outlet and way to process emotions and experiences.
-Numerous studies show that writing helps you make sense of an event, lessen your damage from stress and trauma, lowers blood pressure, and enables you to maintain a sense of identity.
+Numerous studies show that writing helps you make sense of an event, lessens your damage from stress and trauma, lowers blood pressure, and enables you to maintain a sense of identity.
 For more information and links to specific studies, check out the online article “Science Shows Something Surprising about People who still Journal” by Rachel Grate.

 6. Exercise

 Regular exercise can reduce physical and emotional stress, as well as regulate hormones.
 If you’re already at a healthy body weight, aim for moderately intense exercise three times a week for 30-60 minutes.
 Keep in mind that over-exercising can reduce your fertility.
-You still need to have healthy body weight and body fat for optimal fertility!
+You still need to have a healthy body weight and body fat for optimal fertility!
 If you’re not at a healthy body weight, talk to your doctor about a diet and exercise plan that will help you either safely gain or lose weight as needed.

 7. Meditate